Chaplaincy at St John Fisher

 Role of the Priest Chaplain

 Fr.
-David actively supports the worship and prayer life of the school throughout the liturgical year.
+Ben actively supports the worship and prayer life of the school throughout the liturgical year.

 In particular during the seasons of Advent and Lent he and other local clergy are dedicated to offering every student the opportunity to receive the Sacrament of Reconciliation.